top of page

 Alcohol: 30%

-On the rocks: For me, this is where the magic happens, all of the amazing notes of rice, caramel and vanilla spread across the palate, melding into a rich, smooth and uniquely Awamori taste.
-As the ice melts a bit this mellows out nicely as the key flavors remain up front while the intensity is toned down a bit.
+On the rocks: For me, this is where the magic happens.
+All of the amazing notes of rice, caramel, and vanilla spread across the palate, melding into a rich, smooth, and uniquely awamori taste.
+As the ice melts a bit this mellows out nicely as the key flavors remain up front while the intensity is toned down a little.
 The alcohol level is a bit higher at 30% and does a great job of carrying those beautiful awamori flavors through to the finish.
-Overall, highly recommended for a hit summer night, especially when you are looking to have a couple glasses.
+Overall, highly recommended for a hot summer night, especially when you are looking to have a couple glasses.

 水割り Diluted with water

-2:3 ratio, even in the higher ratios it holds up really well, it loses a lot of the punchyness but still retains that smooth Awamori taste.
+2:3 Ratio: Even in the higher ratios it holds up really well.
+It loses a lot of the punchiness but still retains that smooth awamori taste.

 Enjoy on the rocks